UNESCO: Activities

+New proposed lists

+Two new UNESCO lists have been proposed.

-There have been proposals to establish two new UNESCO lists.
-The first proposed list will focus on movable cultural heritage such as artifacts, paintings, and biofacts.
-The list may include cultural objects, such as the Jōmon Venus of Japan, the Mona Lisa of France, the Gebel el-Arak Knife of Egypt, The Ninth Wave of Russia, the Seated Woman of Çatalhöyük of Turkey, the David (Michelangelo) of Italy, the Mathura Herakles of India, the Manunggul Jar of the Philippines, the Crown of Baekje of South Korea, The Hay Wain of the United Kingdom and the Benin Bronzes of Nigeria.
-The second proposed list will focus on the world's living species, such as the komodo dragon of Indonesia, the panda of China, the bald eagle of North American countries, the aye-aye of Madagascar, the Asiatic lion of India, the kakapo of New Zealand, and the mountain tapir of Colombia, Ecuador and Peru.
+The first proposed list would focus on movable cultural heritage such as artifacts, paintings, and biofacts.
+The list could include cultural objects, such as the Jōmon Venus of Japan, the Mona Lisa of France, the Gebel el-Arak Knife of Egypt, The Ninth Wave of Russia, the Seated Woman of Çatalhöyük of Turkey, the David (Michelangelo) of Italy, the Mathura Herakles of India, the Manunggul Jar of the Philippines, the Crown of Baekje of South Korea, The Hay Wain of the United Kingdom, and the Benin Bronzes of Nigeria.

+The second proposed list would focus on the world's living species.

 Media

 UNESCO and its specialized institutions issue a number of magazines.

-The UNESCO Courier magazine states its mission to "promote UNESCO's ideals, maintain a platform for the dialogue between cultures and provide a forum for international debate".
-Since March 2006 it has been available online, with limited printed issues.
+Created in 1945, The UNESCO Courier magazine states its mission to "promote UNESCO's ideals, maintain a platform for the dialogue between cultures and provide a forum for international debate".
+Since March 2006 it has been available free online, with limited printed issues.
 Its articles express the opinions of the authors which are not necessarily the opinions of UNESCO.
 There was a hiatus in publishing between 2012 and 2017.

 In 1950, UNESCO initiated the quarterly review Impact of Science on Society (also known as Impact) to discuss the influence of science on society.
 The journal ceased publication in 1992.
-UNESCO also published Museum International Quarterly from the year 1948.